-4.2 Attribute Grouping and Multiple Attribute Values
+4.2 Correlated Attributes and Multiple Attribute Values

-Some HCD attributes may be repeated to provide values for multiple instances of a system entity.
-Some attributes may naturally fall into a cohesive collection or grouping of attribute sets.
+- 23 Some HCD attributes may be repeated to provide values for multiple instances of a system entity.
+If the ordering of multiple instances is not specified in the attribute definition (see Section 4.1General Attribute Definitions and Semantics), instances 4 5 6 SHOULD be listed in the order they were applied or created. - Some attributes may naturally fall into an ordered set of related attributes to describe a single instance of firmware or software.
 An IDS HCD binding implementation MUST maintain these attribute relationships within the limits and capabilities of the binding protocol.
+The following HCD attributes are correlated and each instance MUST be grouped and listed in the specified order: